ShayHill/docx2python/README.md

 for name, image in result.images.items():
     with open(name, 'wb') as image_destination:
         write(image_destination, image)

+# or

+with docx2python('path/to/file.docx', 'path/to/image/directory') as docx_content:
+    ...

+# or

+with docx2python('path/to/file.docx') as docx_content:
+    docx_content.save_images('path/to/image/directory')

 ```

 __docx_reader__ - a DocxReader (see `docx_reader.py`) instance with several methods for extracting xml portions.